sauravkoduvalli/Responsive-website/README.md

-## Static-website

-#Barber
+# Responsive-Website

-This is a Static as well as responsive website designed only by using HTML and CSS.
+This is a Responsive Website designed built using a mobile-first approach in HTML and CSS.